tytydraco/yessleep/out/I_were_hired_to_patrol_a_government_building_but_I_was_only_allowed_to_patrol_the_first_floor.md

 I put on the beautiful blue tunic — it smelled nice and felt good on my skin.
 The golden mask had a neutral face and fit me almost perfectly.
 After finishing my disguise, I approached the door to the lobby again, determined to find a way out.
-But then I heard footsteps — heavy ones, just like the ones I was wearing now.
+But then I heard footsteps — heavy shoes, just like the ones I was wearing now.
 They were coming from outside the door.

 Seeing no way out, I figured talking was my only option.

-Before the person could enter, I opened the door myself — and realized I had been holding my breath.
+Before the person could enter, I opened the door myself — and realized I had been holding my breath only when I started shoking.

 A familiar face.
 So young, so pretty.
 Pietra — the mayor’s daughter.

 "I apologize for my late arrival.
 I had some trouble upstairs — the night guard found the other cameras.
-We will punish the morning guard for his mistake with the keys.
+We will punish the guard of the other shift for his mistake with the keys.
 Now, identify yourself."

 I remembered the lockers had engraved names — not real ones, just false labels.
 Including the one on the open locker.